-Beckwood developed Active Leveling Control technology as a means for manufacturers to improve part quality, reduce die wear and help maintain precise bed to ram parallelism.
-This system provides the ideal solution for manufacturers who need to counteract the effects of off-center loading, eliminate significant breakthrough shock, or uphold superior parallelism across large bed areas.
+Beckwood developed Active Leveling Control technology as a means for manufacturers to improve part quality, reduce die wear, and help maintain precise bed-to-ram parallelism.
+This system provides the ideal solution to counteract the effects of off-center loading, eliminate significant breakthrough shock, or uphold superior parallelism across large bed areas.

 What is Active Leveling Control?

-Active Leveling Control (ALC) is a unique option available on Beckwood hydraulic presses that uses closed-loop control to maintain bed-to-ram parallelism and reduce snap through shock during the cycle.
-Presses equipped with ALC use a high speed motion controller, linear transducers, and proportional valves to synchronize the press actuators.
+Active Leveling Control (ALC) is a unique option available on Beckwood hydraulic presses that uses closed-loop control to maintain bed-to-ram parallelism and reduce snap-through shock during the cycle.
+Presses equipped with ALC use a high-speed motion controller, linear transducers, and proportional control valves to synchronize press actuators.
 The multi-axis high-speed motion controller provides less than 1-msec control loop time.

 Counteracting Off-Center Loading